 - Intersections that don’t have traffic control signals aren’t considered hazardous for students unless the traffic volume on the road exceeds 360 vehicles per hour in each direction, an average total of 1 vehicle every 5 seconds.

-Our position with respect to the improvement of the hazardous walking conditions statute is that (1) the law should do what it purports to do, and (2) it ought to meet the Constitutional and statutory requirement to provide safe access to public education.
+Florida’s hazardous walking conditions statute should do what it purports to do: identify conditions that are hazardous to students and satisfy the Constitutional and statutory requirement to provide for safe access to public education.

-What’s happening instead is that the statute is used in some school districts to justify the denial of transportation service for students who genuinely encounter hazardous walking conditions and it’s also used by some who are responsible for improving infrastructure to make the case that pedestrian facilities are adequate when, in reality, they aren’t.
+What’s happening instead is that since the statute fails to live up to its purpose, it is used in some school districts to justify denying transportation service for students who genuinely encounter hazardous walking conditions and it’s also used by some who are responsible for improving infrastructure when they make the case that pedestrian facilities are adequate since, according to the statute, the conditions aren’t hazardous.

-The fact that each party shields itself from responsibility by pointing to the same inadequate Florida statute for guidance has had a regressive effect on student safety and infrastructure development in a state (Florida) that the National Complete Streets Coalition perennially identifies as the most dangerous state for pedestrians in the nation.
+The fact that each party shields itself from responsibility by pointing to the same inadequate Florida statute for guidance has had a regressive effect on student safety and infrastructure development in a state (Florida) that the National Complete Streets Coalition perennially identifies as the nation’s most dangerous state for pedestrians.

 It’s time to change that.